Skip to Content Skip to Navigation

 This is done by mapping out areas of problematic sweat glands during your consultation.
 Occasionally, we may decide to perform a starch-iodine test to clearly identify areas of particular concern.

-Where You Can Book This Treatment
+Where You Can Book Feet Sweating Treatments

 We welcome patients for a complimentary, no-obligation consultation with one of our Cosmetic Doctors, so you can learn more about what your treatment will involve, and what to expect from your results.